Grow revenue without adding expenses

 Insurance claims automation is another common use case.
 Claims automation in insurance can automatically classify and annotate a new claim and routed to the right SME for evaluation and processing.
 This results in faster turnaround time and improved accuracy for a processed claim, driving improved customer satisfaction and organizational efficiency.

 Whether performed before writing a policy to determine property value or after a claim to determine compensation, insurance appraisal processes can involve many unstructured documents.
 An initial appraisal for property value may include receipts, purchase and sale agreements, and images, while claims have contractor estimates and more.
 An IPA solution can deal with each type of document and help companies automate the extraction of relevant data.
 This offers another opportunity for insurance document automation.

 In a highly regulated industry with dozens of state and federal regulatory bodies, promptly responding to regulatory inquiries represents a significant expense for most insurance providers.
 Intelligent Process Automation can create augmented responses to inquiries, dramatically reducing the response times and resources required.

 Few vertical industries are as document-intensive as healthcare, whether on the provider or insurance side.
 That makes healthcare insurance providers ripe for tools that automate insurance claims processing and other tasks.
-Intelligent process automation can help healthcare organizations address unstructured documents driving cost savings and improving the patient experience.
+Intelligent process automation can help healthcare organizations address unstructured documents, driving cost savings and improving the patient experience.

 RPA is great at automating repetitive tasks to make a process less labor-intensive for humans and works well with deterministic business processes that involve structured data.
 IPA, on the other hand, can automate processes that involve unstructured data.